XP-NETWORK/new-wiki/docs/xp/use-cases.md

 ---
-sidebar_label: "How is XP Network Different?"
+sidebar_label: "How is Quigon Different?"
 sidebar_position: 5
 ---